eero-lehtinen/oklch-color-picker.nvim/README.md

   register_cmds = true,

-  -- Download Rust binaries automatically. auto_download = true,
+  -- Download Rust binaries automatically.
+  -- When false, use the picker from PATH and normal Lua parser lookup without version checks. auto_download = true,

   -- Use the Windows version of the app on WSL instead of using unreliable WSLg.